Chair

 Ingrid Friesen is a retired Barrister and Solicitor.
 She was employed as a Crown counsel for 12 1/2 years and was retained as ad hoc Crown counsel for another 20 years.
 She acted as Special Prosecutor on a number of cases where there were perceived conflicts of interest involving government employees.
 She was also retained on numerous cases as defence counsel and civil counsel.
 Ms. Friesen taught criminal law at UBC to law students seeking to practice law in British Columbia.
 Ms. Friesen obtained a Bachelor of Arts from UBC in Political Science and a Law degree from the University of Western Ontario.
 Ms. Friesen has served on the BC Review Board as Alternate Chair since 2015.

-John James Threlfall retired as a British Columbia provincial court judge in December 2017.
+John James (Jim) Threlfall retired as a British Columbia provincial court judge in December 2017.
 As a judge he served the court as the Administrative Judge in the Okanagan, an Associate Chief Judge and as the Acting Chief Judge.
 He also chaired the Judicial Council of British Columbia.
 As a Judge, he was active in the Canadian Association of Provincial Court judges and served that organization as both civil and compensation chairs.

 Prior to his appointment to the Provincial Court Bench he was a partner in Harris Campbell Threlfall O’Neill.
 His practice included ad hoc prosecutions for both the Provincial government and the Federal Department of Justice and criminal and civil defence work.
 He represented a number of professional associations and a number of police associations.
 He also represented the provincial government in Child Protection Cases.
 Judge Threlfall served as a research officer with the Law Reform Commission of Canada